qgis/QGIS-Website/content/resources/support/security.md

 ## Security information

 The QGIS community takes security as a serious matter.
-We are aware that QGIS is deployed in sensitive environnements.
+We are aware that QGIS is deployed in sensitive environments.

 For these reasons, this is how QGIS project acts to respond to vulnerabilities and security matters.